matthewcornell/peepweather/README.txt

 o ranges : param values: not empty. ints. sorted

+** ?consider adding something like a 1/2 second delay for the pop-up so that you don't get a bunch of partial pop-ups as you move your mouse across the grid
+I have also noticed that they don't always pop up at first.
+I haven't been able to reliably reproduce it, so I can't give you better info about when it doesn't work right.
+If I figure it out, I'll let you know.

 ** 3d sunrise/set off by an hour? current: twilight = -12 * ephem.degree
 http://stackoverflow.com/questions/26501745/how-to-determine-if-it-is-daytime-light-outside-in-python-using-ephem-library
 http://rhodesmill.org/pyephem/rise-set.html#computing-twilight